Altofts Junior School

 Implementation

 We use the Kapow Primary Art and Design scheme to ensure high-quality, well-structured teaching across all year groups.
-The scheme is designed to be progressive, ensuring that children revisit and build upon key skills as they move through school.
+The scheme of work is designed with five strands that run throughout:

 Impact

-• the ability to think critically and express personal ideas visually
+• Have the ability to think critically and express personal ideas visually.

 Knowledge Organisers